Amda Seyon I: Adal campaign

 Amda Seyon continued and was attacked twice in skirmishes before making camp.
-The Muslims returned during the night in much greater numbers, and attacked him with an army raised from the seven "great towns" (i.e. districts) of Adal: Gebela, Lebekela, Mora, Paguma, and Tiqo.
+The Muslims returned during the night in much greater numbers, and attacked him with an army raised from the seven "great clans" of Adal: Gebela, Lebekela, Wargar, Paguma, and Tiqo.
 During the battle, Amda Seyon was struck from the rear by an enemy's sword, cutting his girdle around his waist and his battle dress, but the Emperor was able to turn and kill the attacker with his spear before he could strike again.
+According to James Bruce, the imperial army had been infiltrated by foreign agents from Harar, however Amda Seyon's men were able to apprehend and execute them.
 Amda Seyon emerged victorious from the battle and sent fresh troops who had not fought to pursue the surviving enemies.
 They were able to reach the survivors on the banks of a nearby river by morning and kill them, taking many swords, bows, spears, and clothes.

 Jamal ad-Din, despite being his appointee, also joined the rebellion, collaborating with the ruler of Adal imam Salih to encircle the Emperor, to which the ruler of Adal responded by mobilizing his forces.
 The Ethiopian army was encircled by the two armies in the Battle of Das, but Amda Seyon was able to defeat them, despite being ill.
 He then led his army against Talag, the capital of Adal, where the brother of the governor of Adal and three of the governor's sons surrendered.
 The Emperor then defeated another governor-king, retraced his steps, returning to Bequlzar in Ifat, where he commanded Jamal ad-Din to deliver him all of the province's apostate Christians.
 The Emperor was first given the priests, deacons, and soldiers, who were each given 30 lashes and imprisoned as slaves.
 He then turned to the other traitors, whom Jamal ad-Din refused to hand over.
 Amda Seyon again ravaged Ifat and deposed Jamal ad-Din, appointing Nasir ad-Din, another brother of Sabr ad-Din, as governor.